ixqifeba/ixqifeba.github.io/content/posts/roomba.md

 <div class="post-poem">
 Like a Roomba
+cornered,
-cornered, and
+and
 bashing itself
-into a wall.
+into the wall.

 No need for
+wrecking balls, or
-new design.
+new designs.

-The failure (persistence)
+The failure
-in retrying,
+in persistence,
 is no failure.

-Just a signal
+Just a message
-to reorient
+to reorient, and
-the native one
 to break the yet
 undiscovered
 symmetry.

+Pray that I'm
+a bit smarter,
+when my head aches.
 </div>